youearnedit/yei_challenge_ruby/README.md

 ## Our Challenge

-Using the public [Github API](https://developer.github.com/v3/) or Github's GraphQL API, build a rudimentary service that queries the [Rails](https://github.com/rails/rails) repository for the latest open issues that are unassigned.
-The service should provide the ability to filter the results by component (explained below) and order by comment counts, as well as anything else your implementation needs.
+Using the public [Github API](https://developer.github.com/v3/) or [Github's GraphQL API](https://developer.github.com/v4/), build a rudimentary service that queries the [Rails](https://github.com/rails/rails) repository for the latest open issues that are unassigned.

+The service should provide the ability for the end User to do the following:

+1. Filter the results by component (explained below)
+2. Order the results by comment counts (ie. most commented to least, least to most)

+As well as anything else your implementation needs.

 ## Rails Components